-Imagine how terrible it would be when you are about to take the next shot and you get the notification that your memory card is full and there’s no extra one around.
+Imagine how terrible it would be when you are about to take the next shot and get the notification that your memory card is full.
+There’s no extra one around.
 Don’t be that photographer.
 You should always leave as much space on your memory card as possible.
-Also, to be on the safer side, always go to every shoot with an extra memory card.
+Also, always go to every shoot with an extra memory card to be safer.
 You can never be too prepared when it comes to photoshoots.

 Packing the day before

-This is a no-brainer as it would ensure that you do not leave anything out.
-Even if the shoot would be in your studio, it helps to put all the equipment peculiar to the shoot in a specific location.
+This is a no-brainer as it would ensure you do not leave anything out.
+Even if the shoot is in your studio, it helps to have everything together shot in a specific location.
 It would keep you organized and more in control of the whole photoshoot.

 Checking out the proposed location

 If the shoot is going to be outdoor, as long as it doesn’t involve journeying for many hours, then you’ve got to go there.
-Take test shots during the hour of the day when the shoot would be taking place, know what lens would work best and which would not.
-Pick out backgrounds that you would be using and the ones you would be staying away from.
+In the industry, we call this a “site visit.”
+Take test shots during the hour of the day when the shoot would be taking place, and know what lens would work best and which would not.
+Pick out backgrounds you would be using and those you would be staying away from.
 Doing all this would also make you more confident during the shoot.

 Doing some mental preparation

 It always helps to do whatever activity sets your creative juices flowing.
-It could be checking out your previous works or the works of your photography mentor(s), it could be reading, listening to music, exercising, and so on.
-Whatever it is, you should do just that!
-It puts you in the right mood for the photoshoot.
+It could be checking out your previous work or the work of your photography mentor(s); it could be reading, listening to music, exercising, etc. Whatever it is, you should do just that!
+It puts you in the right mood for the photo shoot.

 Having a good night’s sleep

-Nothing beats a good night’s sleep ahead of any event, talk less of a photoshoot.
-You don’t want to be nodding off instead of clicking the camera’s shutter.
-That is unlikely to happen but you get the drift.
+Nothing beats a good night’s sleep ahead of any event; talk less of a photoshoot.
+You don’t want to nod off instead of clicking the camera’s shutter.
+That is unlikely to happen, but you get the drift.
 Getting adequate rest would make you relaxed and more energized to take on whatever the shoot brings.

-Now, the D-day is here and if you’ve followed the tips above, you should be about 80% ready.
-Up your readiness to 100% by
+Now, the big day is here, and if you’ve followed the tips above, you should be about 80% ready.
+Up your readiness to 100% by:

 Getting to the location early

-You don’t want to be that photographer whose clients have to keep questioning on their whereabouts.
+You don’t want to be that photographer whose clients must keep questioning their whereabouts.
 Not only would it ruin your relationship with them, but it would also affect the overall mood of the shoot.
-Set off for the location of the shoot as early as possible so that you can be well relaxed and also have ample time to properly set up your gear if need be.
+Set off for the shoot location as early as possible so that you can be well relaxed and have ample time to properly set up your gear if need be.

 Going over all the details of the shoot

-You could do this a day before the shoot or on the day of the shoot.
+You could do this a day before or on the day of the shoot.
 Anyone that works for you is fine.
 Do you have any jottings of your conversation with them?
 Did the client make any special requests while they were booking your service?
-If yes, then you should review all this information and use it to give your clients a wonderful shooting experience.
+If yes, you should review all this information and use it to give your clients a fantastic shooting experience.
 Making your clients feel special is one way to keep them coming back.

-Now that you’ve got everything under control, it’s time to get to the business of the day.
-Put your confidence hat on, do what you know how to do best and make sure to have fun while at it!
+Now that you’ve got everything under control, it’s time to get to the day’s business.
+Put your confidence hat on, do what you know how to do best, and make sure to have fun while at it!